godotengine/godot-docs/classes/class_node.rst

 - :ref:`String<class_string>`  **get_filename**  **(** **)** const

 Return a filename that may be containedA node can contained by the node.
-When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see :ref:`set_filename<Node_set_filename>`).
+When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see :ref:`set_filename<class_Node_set_filename>`).

 .. _class_Node_propagate_notification: